ctomkow/canadiancouchpotato/readme.md

 Source: https://canadiancouchpotato.com/model-portfolios/

-The following model portfolios can help you get started as a Couch Potato investor.
 Each option includes three to five different asset mixes: you should choose the one best suited to your [risk profile](http://canadiancouchpotato.com/2010/11/10/ready-willing-and-able-to-take-risk/).
 Conservative investors should allocate more to bonds and less to stocks, while aggressive investors can do the opposite.

-GCPThe three options below present a trade-off between cost and convenience.
+The three options below present a trade-off between cost and convenience.
 The [Tangerine Investment Funds](http://www.tangerine.ca/en/investing/investment-funds/index.html) offer “one-stop shopping” with a balanced fund that requires virtually no maintenance.
-The [TD’s e-Series funds](http://www.tdcanadatrust.com/products-services/investing/mutual-funds/td-eseries-funds.jsp) are significantly cheaper and allow you to customize your portfolio’s asset mix, though you will need to build an rebalance the portfolio yourself.
+The [TD’s e-Series funds](http://www.tdcanadatrust.com/products-services/investing/mutual-funds/td-eseries-funds.jsp) are significantly cheaper and allow you to customize your portfolio’s asset mix, though you will need to build and rebalance the portfolio yourself.
 ETF portfolios have much lower management fees and far more flexibility than the mutual fund options, but they are the most difficult to maintain—and if you are paying trading commissions they may end up being more expensive, too.

 Remember that on small portfolios the difference in annual fees may be modest in dollar terms.
 On a $50,000 portfolio, every 0.10% in fees works out to less than $1 a week.
 Costs are always important, but in the early stages your ability to save and invest with discipline is [much more important](http://canadiancouchpotato.com/2012/03/05/some-advice-for-new-potatoes/) than keeping your costs to an absolute minimum.